 Stella's hard-edge geometric paintings of the 1960s and his elaborate reliefs of the 1980s may look worlds apart, but his goal of creating a convincing pictorial space has remained constant.
-In the series of lectures he presented at Harvard University in 1983 and 1984 (published in the book Working Space, 1986), he asserted that the aim of art "is to create space-space that is not compromised by decoration or illustration, space in which the subjects of painting can live."
-He accomplished this spatial feat in his Pillars and Cones reliefs of the mid-1980s (gallery 9) by using schematic drawings of geometric volumes in which radiating lines suggest modeling without his using shading or illusionistic, atmospheric space, and fully three-dimensional forms.
+In the series of lectures he presented at Harvard University in 1983 and 1984 (published in the book Working Space, 1986), he asserted that the aim of art "is to create space - space that is not compromised by decoration or illustration, space in which the subjects of painting can live."
+He accomplished this spatial feat in his Cones and Pillars metal reliefs on canvas of the mid-1980s (gallery 9) by using schematic drawings of geometric volumes in which radiating lines suggest modeling without his using shading or illusionistic, atmospheric space.
 The foreshortened ovals drawn at the ends of the pillars and cones convincingly suggest interior volume or mass, while the fully-dimensional components allow viewers the opportunity to glimpse into the hollows of his work.